Looking for the complete list of the scientific benefits of running? Then you’re in the right place.

 How to Run The Smart Way

-Although running is good for your brain health, doing too much of it can spell disaster on your mental functioning and health status.
+Although running is good for your brain health, running too much of it can spell disaster on your mental functioning and health status.

 Overtraining may lead to burnout, chronic fatigue, mental decline, insomnia, and other health troubles, thus compromising the quality of your life.